swt30/waterworlds-paper/waterworlds.md

 This is for several reasons.
 First, its effects are thought to be relatively minor in the first place: @Howe2014 estimate that the effect of thermal corrections on an iron-silicate planet's radius is approximately 5 per cent.
 @Grasset2009 also describe how the radius of an Earth-like planet is not strongly affected by temperature changes.
-If the effect is small compared to current observational uncertainties, it is not necessarily relevant.
+If the effect is small compared with current observational uncertainties, it is not necessarily relevant.
 Secondly, modelling is easier if we assume zero-temperature or isothermal spheres of material, because we do not have to deal with energy transport within the planet.
 Finally, the data on thermal expansion of heavy elements are sparse at the high temperatures and pressures characteristic of planetary interiors [@Baraffe2008].
 Therefore mass--radius relations or models of individual planets traditionally had no temperature dependence at all [@Zapolsky1969; @Seager2007] but it is increasingly being included and thermal effects on radii are being explored [for example, see @Valencia2013].